Kalshi logo

 What does implied probability mean?

-Implied probability is the win percentage suggested by the odds.
-At -110 odds, the implied probability is 52.4%, meaning the sportsbook believes this outcome has about a 52.4% chance of happening.
+Implied probability is the win percentage baked into the odds.
+At -110 the implied probability is 52.4%, meaning the sportsbook is pricing this outcome at roughly a 52.4% chance.
+Comparing implied probability to your own estimate is how you find value bets.

 What are the most common betting odds?